AnujAngooral/ShipManagement_Demo/README.md

  ## Installation

 Open the command line prompt and navigate to the code location(where you have to download the code).
 There you will see a docker-compose file.
-This contains the inrcution to create a docker containser for the application.
+This contains the instructions to create a docker container for the application.
 Run the following command in the command line.

 ![docker](docker.png)